tymyrddin/scripts-network/packet_sniffer/README.md

 # Packet sniffer

-Can be used to sniff packets on an interface of the hacking machine, and to .
+Can be used to sniff packets on an interface of the hacking machine.

 ## Requirements

 * Root access
-* Python 3.9.9
+* Python 3
 * Scapy

 ## Usage